Universal distributed quantum computing on superconducting qutrits with dark photons: Basic theories

 \section{Basic theories}

-Let us consider a distributed quantum computing composed of two remote superconducting qubits $q_1$ and $q_2$ trapped in two single-mode high-quality superconducting resonators $r_a$ and $r_b$, respectively, which are connected by a superconducting TL $r_f$, shown in Fig. \ref{fig1}.
+Let us consider a distributed quantum computing composed of two remote superconducting qubits $q_1$ and $q_2$ coupled to two single-mode high-quality superconducting resonators $r_a$ and $r_b$, respectively, which are connected by a superconducting TL $r_f$, shown in Fig.~\ref{fig1}.
 The Hamiltonian of this device is (in the interaction picture with $\hbar=1$)

 where $H_1^a$, $H_2^b$, and $H_f^{a(b)}$ are the interaction Hamiltonians of the subsystems composed of $q_1$ and $r_a$, $q_2$ and $r_b$, and $r_f$ and $r_a$ ($r_b$), respectively. $H_f^{a(b)}$ applies to the high-finesse resonators and resonant operations over the time scale much longer than the TL's round-trip time \cite{Enk}. $\delta_{J}^{I}=\omega_{I}-\omega_{J}$ ($I=a$,$b$ and $J=1$,$2$,$f$). $\omega_a$, $\omega_b$, and $\omega_f$ are the transition frequencies of resonators $r_a$, $r_b$, and the TL $r_f$, respectively. $\omega_1$ and $\omega_2$ are the transition frequencies of the qubits $q_1$ and $q_2$, respectively. $a^{+}$, $b^{+}$, and $f^{+}$ are the creation operators of the resonators $r_a$, $r_b$, and the TL $r_f$, respectively. $\sigma _{1}^{+}$ and $\sigma _{2}^{+}$ are the creation operators of the transitions $|g\rangle_{1}\leftrightarrow|e\rangle_1$ and $|g\rangle_{2}\leftrightarrow|e\rangle_2$ of the qubits $q_{1}$ and $q_{2}$, respectively. $|g\rangle_{1(2)}$ and $|e\rangle_{1(2)}$ are the ground and the first excited states of the qubit $q_{1(2)}$, respectively. $g_{1}^{a}$ and $g_{2}^{b}$ are the coupling strength between $q_1$ and $r_a$ and that between $q_2$ and $r_b$, respectively. $g_{f,j}^{I}$ is the coupling strength between $r_{a(b)}$ and the mode $j$ of the TL $r_f$. $\phi$ is the phase induced by the propagating field through the TL $r_f$ of length $l$ with the relation $\phi=2\pi\omega l/c$ in which $c$ is the speed of light.